Gay Osaka Guide: The Essential Guide To Gay Travel In Osaka Japan 2019

 Gay Cruising in Osaka

 Had enough of gay cruising in Osaka – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Osaka will not disappoint you (unlike all those faceless Grinder accounts…) – although they are not quite as high-quality as Taipei, Ho Chi Minh City or Bangkok.
+For those who want a bit more guaranteed action, the gay saunas in Osaka will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…). – although they are not quite as high-quality as Taipei, Ho Chi Minh City or Bangkok.

 Since most gay sauna in Osaka are open 24 hours, it is not uncommon for men to spend the night sleeping in their private cabin afterward, so as the night goes on don’t be surprised when the moaning changes to snoring!
 If you are nervous about visiting, read our gay sauna etiquette guide but just remember: Japanese guys are generally very shy and nervous, so you’ll often have to make the first move.
 Unless you are a dark room, then all their fears seem to melt away…